 Here’s how Copy Dividends works:

-- The commission share of 30% is then calculated: USD 50 * 30% = USD 15 as the strategy provider’s commission.
-USD 50 - USD 15 = USD 35 as the investor’s total profit share.
+- The commission share of 30% is calculated: USD 50 * 30% = USD 15 as the strategy provider’s commission, therefore USD 50 - USD 15 = USD 35 as the investor’s Net Profit.

 How do Copy Dividends impact stop loss and take profit?

 An investor has USD 1 000 as equity, and set stop loss as USD 400 and take profit as USD 1 600.
 If their Copy Dividend amounts to USD 300 then the stop loss is adjusted to USD 100 and take profit becomes 1 300.
 Alternatively, if the Copy Dividend amounts to USD 500, stop loss would’ve been deleted altogether while take profit would’ve been set to USD 1 100.